By: AY1920S2-CS2103-W15-4 Since: Feb 2020 Licence: MIT

 The list of

-can be directly derived from theUniquePetList
+FoodCollectionitems associated with aUniquePetListcan be directly derived from theUniquePetListitself. -

 Changes in FoodCollection occurs only if there is a change in

-to UI for display as a list of DisplayItem
+ModelManager then passes the list of FoodCollection to UI for display as a list of DisplayItem when display i is called.

 The following shows a typical usage scenario that involves the Display Inventory feature.